cozy/cozy-ui/react/Modal/Readme.md

 ### mobileFullscreen

-If you have a modal filled with content and want it to occupy all the available space on mobile screen.
+If you want the modal to fill all the available space, without margin, on mobile screen.

 ```
 initialState = { modalDisplayed: false};